gburtini/Learning-Library-for-PHP/README.md

 # Learning Library for PHP
-Some machine learning/artificial intelligence/natural language processing algorithms implemented in PHP
+Some machine learning/artificial intelligence/natural language processing algorithms implemented in PHP.
+Note that in almost all cases, PHP as it stands today is the wrong tool for most machine learning jobs.
+This library provides a pedagogical introduction to these tools more than it is a recommendation that it is used for day-to-day development.

-Copyright (C) 2011-2014 Giuseppe Burtini <joe@truephp.com> and contributors as appropriate.
+Copyright (C) 2011-2015 Giuseppe Burtini <joe@truephp.com> and contributors as appropriate.

 ## Instructions